HeringtonPress/Systems/OneLastCoin/OLCClasses.md

 1. Powerful Presence
 - R: 0 T: self D: [dice] hours

-You seem to grow in magni�cence and poise, and gains +2x[dice] bonus to Save vs Domination, Charm, or Fear effects.
-Easily frightened creatures (horses, mice, guilt-ridden murderers) must test Morale or �ee.
+You seem to grow in magnificence and poise, and gains +2x[dice] bonus to Save vs Domination, Charm, or Fear effects.
+Easily frightened creatures (horses, mice, guilt-ridden murderers) must test Morale or flee.

 2. Telekinetic Shove
-R: 50‘ T: creature or object D: 0
+- R: 50‘ T: creature or object D: 0

 An object or creature within range is hurled through the air.
 Save negates.
 A human-sized creature travels 10’ per [dice], and takes 1d6 damage for every 10' travelled.
-A creature thrown at another creature requires an Attack roll to hit and in�icts 1d6 damage for every 10' travelled.
+A creature thrown at another creature requires an Attack roll to hit and inflicts 1d6 damage for every 10' travelled.
 This spell will also blow open all the closed but unlocked doors in a room, shatter all the windows in a building, or knock the thatched roof off a peasant's shack.

 3. Shrivel
-R. 50' T: [dice] creatures D: 1d6 rounds / permanent Target loses half of its current HP and loses 6 Strength (affecting the damage it deals).
+- R. 50' T: [dice] creatures D: 1d6 rounds / permanent

+Target loses half of its current HP and loses 6 Strength (affecting the damage it deals).
 Save negates.
 When the spell ends, the lost HP and Strength return.
 If this spell is cast this spell with 3 or more [dice] against a single target, the lost HP does not return, and the Strength damage is permanent.
 The apparent age of the target increases considerably for the spell's duration.

 4. Charm Person
-R: 50' T: person D: [dice] hours
+- R: 50' T: person D: [dice] hours

 Target person regards the caster as a good friend and ignores the obvious spell you just cast on them.
 If you invest 4 [dice] or more into this spell, the duration becomes permanent.

 5. Control Water
-R: 50’ T: a bucket’s worth of water D: concentration Control a bucket’s worth of water.
+- R: 50’ T: a bucket’s worth of water D: concentration

+Control a bucket’s worth of water.
 At one [die]: (a) propel a small boat, (b) carry a small item through the water, (c) allow someone to swim at 2x speed, (d) force someone to swim at half speed, (e) splash something no more than 5' away, (f) dry something that is wet.
 Each [dice] you invest increases the effects.
 At 4 [dice], sink ships or move small lakes.

 6. Sleep
-R: 50' T: [sum] HD of creatures D: 10 min / permanent Target falls into a magical slumber, and can't be awoken by anything less vigorous than a slap.
+- R: 50' T: [sum] HD of creatures D: 10 min / permanent

+Target falls into a magical slumber, and can't be awoken by anything less vigorous than a slap.
 Save negates.
 Non-alert, unaware targets do not get a Save.
 If [sum] is at least 4 times the creature's HD, the duration becomes permanent (until slapped) and the creature no longer needs to eat or drink while sleeping.
 If you also invested 3 [dice] or more into this spell, the duration becomes permanent, and you can set the only condition that will cause the creature to awake (the sunrise before the apocalypse, true love’s kiss, etc.)

 7. Dream Eater
-R: 50‘ T: creature D: 0
+- R: 50‘ T: creature D: 0

 A sleeping creature within 50' takes [sum] damage.
 The caster heals for the same amount.
 No Save.
 When you gain this spell, if you don't know sleep already, you learn it the next time you would roll to gain a spell.
 It replaces one of the spells you'd roll for.

 8. Scorching Ray
-R: 100' T: creatures or objects D: 0
+- R: 100' T: creatures or objects D: 0

-Fire a ray at a target, dealing 1d10 �re damage with a successful attack roll.
-Each [dice] you invest in this spell allow you to �re an additional ray at the same target or at a new target.
-Creatures are not set on �re, but very �ammable objects such as candles, dry straw, or paper will catch �re 1 round after being struck.
+Fire a ray at a target, dealing 1d10 fire damage with a successful attack roll.
+Each [dice] you invest in this spell allow you to fire an additional ray at the same target or at a new target.
+Creatures are not set on fire, but very flammable objects such as candles, dry straw, or paper will catch fire 1 round after being struck.
 Instead of using this spell to deal damage, you can instead use it to light all the candles in a single room.

 9. Scry
-R: [dice]x100' T: point in space D: concentration
+- R: [dice]x100' T: point in space D: concentration

-You conjure an invisible, intangible, �oating eyeball to a point in space that you designate.
+You conjure an invisible, intangible, floating eyeball to a point in space that you designate.
 Unlike most spells, you do not have to have line of sight to cast it.
 As long as you maintain concentration, you can see through this sensor with your normal senses.
-This spell requires something to scry on, usually a mirror, quiet pool, clouds, or bon�re.
+This spell requires something to scry on, usually a mirror, quiet pool, clouds, or bonfire.
 If you invest 2 or more [dice], you can also hear through the sensor (it grows an ear).
 If you invest at 3 or more [dice], you can also speak through the sensor (it grows a dribbly little mouth).
 If you use an actual crystal ball when casting this spell, the range is instead [dice] miles.
 Crystal balls are rare enough that they are never offered for sale, but are worth upwards of 3,000gp.
 Most are ancestral relics.

 10. Alter Self
-R: 0 T: self D: [dice]x10 minutes
+- R: 0 T: self D: [dice]x10 minutes

 Alter your form to resemble that of another creature of your type (usually humanoid).
 You do not gain any special abilities from this transformation.

 11. Doom
-R: 50' T: creature D: concentration
+- R: 50' T: creature D: concentration

 Target feels cold.
 If you invest 3 [dice] or more, and you loudly pronounce doom on them for the next 2 turns (without being interrupted or breaking line of sight), target dies on the 3rd turn.
 You need to truly hate the target for this spell to work, or convince yourself that you hate the target.
 Even a sliver of pity cancels the spell.

 12. Curse
-R: 50' T: mortal creature D: permanent
+- R: 50' T: mortal creature D: permanent

-You in�ict a Minor or Major curse on the target.
+You inflict a Minor or Major curse on the target.
 Save negates.
 For a minor curse, you must invest 2 [dice].
 For a major curse, you must invest 4 [dice].
 Dice used to cast this spell are automatically exhausted.
 You cannot dispel your own curses but you must set a thematically appropriate cure or method of breaking it.

 # Specialists
 ## Thief